FireDragonGameStudio/FmvMaker/README.md

 - [ ] **Clickables** are currently not resizeable by the configuration file and bound to the prefab size.
 We're working on it.
 - [ ] Item tooltips are not available yet.
 It's on our list.
 - [ ] It's currently not possible to combine items within the inventory.
 We're also working on this feature.
+- [ ] It's nowadays common, to show all available, clickable options when pressing Spacebar.
+We'll implement this feature asap.

 ## Known issues
 * FmvMaker only supports video files, which are supported by Unity (link to Unity docs).
 Our recommendation: Pls try to use .mp4 files.
 * It's not possible to edit or transform videos within Unity.
 Pls use an external video editor like Shotcut (https://shotcut.org/) to prepare your videos for use with FmvMaker.
+* No UnitTests shipped yet.
+We run a few of them in the background, but they are not checking every critical point of our package.
+* There is no menu or similar thing, when quitting the game.
+We're currently investigating a way to give developers a useful template for quitting.
+* We currently only support videos with a ratio from 16:9.